+27 82 416 7289 [email protected] Mon-Fri 8:00-18:00 (CET)

 A capacitor cannot store more energy than a battery.
 This is because capacitors have lower watt-hour ratings and can only handle current in one direction.

-FAQs about What is an internal melting capacitor
+FAQs about What is the maximum energy storage of a capacitor

 [PDF Version]